oracle-livelabs/apex/employee-onboarding/6-create-empon-wf/create-empon.md

    ![link parameter for Activity](./images/params4.png " ")

-5. Similary, edit the **Email** paramter, and in the property editor, enter/select the following:
+5. Similary, edit the **Email** parameter, and in the property editor, enter/select the following:

     - Under Value: